Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 	gulp serve-static
 	````

 1. Test the add-in the **Excel 2016** client.
-When you click on the Sign-in with Office 365 button, the add-in should launch a dialog for you to sign-in and consent to the app permissions.
+When you click the Sign-in with Office 365 button, the add-in should launch a dialog for you to sign-in and consent to the app permissions.

 	![Consenting app in dialog](Images/Mod3_Consent.png?raw=true "Consenting app in dialog")